golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/using-deposit-payment-scheme.md

 ---
 title: Using the Deposit Payment Scheme
 description: A tutorial on how to use the deposit payment scheme
-pageTitle: Golem Requestors' Tutorial - Using the Deposit Payment Scheme
+pageTitle: Using the Deposit Payment Scheme
 type: Tutorial
 ---